kirenz/codelabs/markdown/dash-2.0/dash-2.0.md

 ### What we cover

-In this tutorial we are going to install the preview version on Dash 2.0.
+In this tutorial we are going to install Dash.

 <!-- ------------------------ -->